 In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving.
 The campaign begins on November 1 and closes at midnight December 31.

 Give!Guide is Willamette Week’s annual effort to raise funds for — and draw attention to — the good works of local nonprofits.
-G!G has raised over $40 million for hundreds of local nonprofits since inception in 2004.
+G!G has raised more than $56 million for hundreds of local nonprofits since inception in 2004.

 G!G showcases small, medium and large organizations whose missions fall into ten categories: